harta55/EnTAP/docs/source/Getting_Started/Configuration/configuration.rst

 Configuration
 =====================

-After installation is complete, EnTAP must be configured for use.
-This stage will simply download and configure the necessary databases for full functionality.
-Configuration can be ran at anytime by a user or the system admin if they would like to update databases.
-It is in the installation section because it might be a bit easier to setup common databases beforehand that can be shared by multiple users.
+After Installation is complete, EnTAP must be configured for use.
+This stage will simply download and configure the necessary databases for full functionality and only needs to be ran once (unless more databases want to be updated or configured).

 I'll break this up into two sections, :ref:`Ini File<hierarchy-label>` and :ref:`Usage<usage-label>`.
 The Ini File section will just describe how to ensure EnTAP is reading from the correct paths, which can be easily changed in the |config_file| (more on that later!).
 It will also go over the directories included in the installation.
 The Usage sections will go over the basic usage during the Configuration stage of EnTAP and how to setup reference databases.